tianwei-zhang/travel/_posts/2017-04-02-Vancouver.md

 Next, I took a ferry to Granville Island.
 It is a fun place with shops for snacks and souvenirs.
 Coming from the US, I did not find the merchandise there particularly interesting.

-My next stop is ‎⁨Capilano Provincial Park⁩.
+My next stop was ‎⁨Capilano Provincial Park⁩.
 It is outside of the city; you can take a bus or a taxi to get there.
 The park is well-maintained and the gardeners carefully arrange the plants to create photogenic views.
 There is an entrance fee (~$50?) but it is well worth it.
 It is a must-visit for outdoor lovers!

 <div class="post-image post-image--split">
     <img src="img/vancouver/14.jpg" alt="The first in an example of split-imagery" />